Ho'omaluhia Botanical Garden

 Can visitors swim in the lake?

 No. Swimming is not allowed in the lake.
-Visitors can enjoy the lake scenery from shore and nearby paths.
+Visitors can enjoy the lake scenery from shore, paths and picnic areas.

 Is camping available?

-Camping areas are part of the garden, but visitors should confirm current permit rules and availability with the City and County of Honolulu before planning an overnight stay.
+Camping areas are part of the garden, but city permits are required and rules can change.
+Confirm current permit details before planning an overnight stay.